 ~ Wendy O'Neill, Health, Wellness & Success

-I am currently leading the Nutritional E-Cleanse Program so I'm completely abstaining from all caffeine.
+As a result of the New Year's 23 DAYS TO A HEALTHIER YOU program, I've been completely abstaining from all caffeine.
 And, once again, I am aware of how much BETTER I feel!
 And yet, up until now, I have always returned for more...like all typical dysfunctional relationships.

 Coffee is the second-most consumed beverage on earth surpassed only by water.
 Billions of people drink it every day.
 Even the romance novels I read have folks drinking copious amounts of it - which I find myself envying.
-I don't even drink that much of it compared to other people - usually only 16 ozs. of 1/2 caf maybe 4-5 times a week is all.
+I don't even drink that much of it compared to other people - usually only an 8 oz. cup maybe a few times a week is all.
 So you might ask, "what's the big deal?"

 For me coffee is a love-hate thing.
-I LOVE the taste - of course since drinking it black is way too acidic for my stomach, I add milk and oftentimes sugar to it.
-And I enjoy the boost of energy and mood that it provides, especially if I didn't sleep well the night before and/or I'm feeling down.
+I LOVE the taste and I enjoy the boost of energy and mood that it provides, especially if I didn't sleep well the night before and/or I'm feeling down.
 However, it is clear that it doesn't love ME!

-While there is evidence of some positive effects of small quantities of caffeine, there are also some really negative effects:
+While there is evidence of some positive effects of drinking coffee, there are also some really negative effects:

 With a history of adrenal issues, it makes sense that caffeine is something I should steer clear of.
 And there is no mistaking that when I drink coffee, even in small amounts, I get painful lumps in my right breast that go away completely when I abstain.
-In addition, I have a higher percentage of body fat than is considered healthy that I'm sure the caffeine (along with the dairy and sugar) contributes to.
-Most importantly, I find that I have more cravings for acid forming foods and often cave in to food products that aren't good for me rather than staying the course of my healthy diet.
+I also experience more muscle tension in my neck and shoulders and, most importantly, I find that I have more cravings for acid forming foods and often cave in to food products that aren't good for me rather than staying the course of my healthy diet.

 "In reality, caffeine doesn't give you energy - it gives you stress.
 I see so many people that try to eat well and exercise intelligently, but have trouble making progress because of a stress filled life.
 The total stress is cumulative, so coffee becomes fuel for the fire."